Life Insurance Calculator - How Much Do I Need?

 What Is Life Insurance?

-When calculating your life insurance needs make sure to include your immediate funeral expenses but also enough investment capital to secure your family financially after you’re gone.
+When calculating your life insurance needs, the goal is to buy enough to pay for your immediate funeral expenses and still provide sufficient investment capital to financially secure your dependents after you’re gone.

 Who Needs Life Insurance?